Annals of the Western Shore: Setting

-Plot

-The books in the trilogy share the same imaginary world; their plots are set among small city states and independent polities, in a fertile region on the western shore of a continental land mass, in an otherwise unspecified world.
-The culture is at a generally medieval level, with traditional crafts but no advanced technology.
-The three books share some characters; the protagonists in Gifts reappear as supporting or minor characters in the later books.
+Synopsis

 Gifts centers on two young people, Gry and Orrec, who struggle to come to terms with inherent psychic abilities.
 They live in a poor, mountainous, and culturally backward region, famous for its "witches" and wonder-workers.
 Gry is a girl who can communicate with animals; she refuses to use her gift to aid hunters, which sets her apart from many in her culture, including her own mother.
 Orrec is a boy whose supposed gift of "unmaking" is apparently so dangerous that he voluntarily goes through life blindfolded, to avoid causing destruction.
-The story reveals how Orrec and Gry cope with their gifts, and eventually leave their mountainous home for the wider world.
+The story tells of how Orrec and Gry cope with their gifts, and eventually leave their mountainous home for the wider world.

-Voices tells the story of Memer, a girl who lives in an occupied country.
+Voices tells the story of Memer, a girl who lives in an occupied city.
 Her home, Ansul, has been conquered by the Alds, a desert people from the east, who are now its brutal and superstitious occupiers.
-Memer secretly learns of a world of suppressed books and writings, and falls in love with her people's ancient literature; she meets Gry and Orrec, who come to Ansul as travelling storytellers.
-Together, their entwined fates play out against the outcome of the political struggle of Ansul and the Alds.
+Memer is a "siege brat", a child born during the siege to a mother raped by an Ald soldier.
+She learns of a world of suppressed books and writings that is her inheritance as a resident of the house of the Waylord.
+She meets Gry and Orrec, who come to Ansul as travelling storytellers.
+Their respective powers become important to the political struggle of Ansul and the Alds, and to its eventual resolution.

 In Powers, Gavir is a slave who develops a gift for precognition.
-He is trained to serve as a teacher for a noble family in the city of Etra; but personal tragedy drives him into the life of a hunted wanderer.
-He endures adventures, challenges, and suffering.
-Eventually he escapes to a new and happy life that he shares with Memer, Gry, and Orrec.
+Gavir and his sister Sallo are of the Rassiu, or marsh people, kidnapped as children by slave-takers.
+They are raised in the household of Arcamand alongside the children of the Arca family that owns them.
+Gavir is trained to serve as a teacher for a noble family in the city of Etra.
+The rape and murder of his sister drives him to escape from his ostensibly comfortable life.
+He wanders the countryside, encountering runaway slaves and living for a time with the people he was stolen from as a child.
+Pursued by a slave-taker, he seeks to escape to a new life in a university town, where he meets Memer, Gry, and Orrec.